dagger/dagger/docs/guides/1230-persistent-cache.md

 └── ingest
 ```

-A new directory has been created that contains cache the run
+As shown above, new directory has been created that contains cache artifacts from the run

 :::caution
 If you run different action in the plan, don't forget to store cache in different